The Thule Crossover rolling carry on wheeled bag-cum-backpack is well designed, but is it too large for European airline cabins?

 The right size?

 The design is classic – and then some.
 On the front of this ballistic nylon bag is a well-protected laptop pouch for a 15-inch laptop, which also has a separate compartment, perhaps for a tablet.
 But is it sized well for airlines?
 Weighing 3.5kg and taking about 38 litres, it measures 59x39x23cm.
 That’s a little too tall for EasyJet (which accepts cabin bags measuring a maximum of 56x45x25cm) and a little too big across all dimensions for Ryanair (55x40x20cm).
-We also had trouble shoving it into the overhead compartment on a Greyhound bus in the USA, partly because the machined edges of the aluminium supports on the undercarriage are too sharp to touch.
+We also had trouble shoving it into the overhead compartment on a Greyhound bus in the USA, partly because the machined edges of the aluminium support on the undercarriage are too sharp to touch.

 Pop-out backpack straps

 Also on the front is a small zipped compartment out of which sprout two backpack straps, which unfurl easily and attach to clips on the sides of the Thule Crossover.
-They’re comfy, though it looks a little odd when set-up as a backpack since the highly visible structure that supports the retractable aluminium column used to drag along the Thule Crossover is displayed on the back of the bag.
+They’re comfy, though it looks a little odd when set up as a backpack since the highly visible structure that supports the retractable aluminium column used to drag along the Thule Crossover is displayed on the back of the bag.

-Columns & grab handle
+Columns and grab handle

 Built-in sunglasses case

 Another reason for that small space inside is the inclusion of a hard-backed sunglasses SafeZone built-in to the side of the Thule Crossover.
-It’s a welcome design flourish, and even has a soft neoprene inner so you can dispense with a sunglasses case altogether.
+It’s a welcome design flourish and even has a soft neoprene inner so you can dispense with a sunglasses case altogether.
 It’s optional, too; the hard case can be popped-out and left at home if, say, you’re headed to Finland in winter.
 It’s a nice option and, again, something unique to Thule.

 Despite its clever design flourishes, the Thule Crossover is slightly over-engineered, with that sunglasses case, backpack straps and structure for the grab handle making it easier to use, but smaller where it really counts.
 However, if you travel light and are more interested in convenience than capacity, the Thule Crossover is a one-of-a-kind marvel that proves incredibly impressive if you’re not going to stray from airports cities and shiny surfaces.
 However, for UK airlines it’s just too big to act as the all-in-one carry-on it’s designed to be.